CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 ## Accessing the same data from multiple CSC platforms

-Since the data in object store is available from anywhere, you can access the data from both the CSC clusters and from the cloud services.
-This makes the object store a good place to store data and intermediate and final results in cases where your workflow requires the use of, for example, both Taito and Allas.
+Since the data in object storage is available from anywhere, you can access the data from both the CSC clusters and from the cloud services.
+This makes the object storage a good place to store data and intermediate and final results in cases where your workflow requires the use of, for example, both Allas and Taito.

 &nbsp;